SumoLogic-Labs/sumologic-rfsync/doc/readme.md

 ======================================

 The installation of the Sumo Logic Recorded Future integration is easy.

-There are in 5 easy steps, starting with setting up your Sumo Logic environment, getting your Recorded Future API key, and then organizing how you want to see your threat intelligence data.
+There are in 5 easy steps:

+* starting with setting up your Sumo Logic environment

+* getting your Recorded Future API key

+* organizing how you want to see your threat intelligence data

 Setup Steps
 ===========